 After having her hearing aid discovery tested, Daphne does everything she’s supposed to: she purchases hearing aids, which are then properly fitted and calibrated, and then she gets on with her life.

 Problem solved?
 Well, yes and no. Going in for a screening allowed her to recognize her hearing loss early and that’s great.
 But, in the long run, follow-up care becomes almost more significant for people with even a small amount of hearing loss.
 Keeping up on routine appointments would be a wise plan for Daphne.
 However, one study found that only about 33% of senior citizens with hearing aids get regular check-ups so Daphne isn’t alone.

 Why do you need check-ups after you have hearing aids?

 Okay, remember our glasses metaphor?
 Just because Daphne has hearing aids now doesn’t mean her hearing will become static and stop changing.
 It’s important to adjust the hearing aids to counter those changes.
 Regular testing helps monitor any changes in hearing and catch issues early.

 And there are other reasons for getting routine hearing exams after you get hearing aids.
 Some of the most common reasons to make sure you make it to your next appointment include:

-- Hearing aid calibration: Your hearing changes in small ways, and while your overall hearing may remain stable, these small changes may require you to get regular hearing tests.
+- Hearing aid calibration: Your hearing changes in small ways, and while your overall hearing may remain stable, these small changes may require you to get regular hearing aid discovery tests.
 Your hearing aid could become less and less reliable if you skip this calibration.

 - Hearing deterioration: Your hearing could continue to deteriorate even if you use hearing aids.
 If this deterioration is slow enough, you probably won’t realize it’s happening without the help of a hearing exam.
 Hearing decline can often be slowed by appropriately adjusting your hearing aids.